 Trump threatens NATO allies over Strait of Hormuz help

-With the Iran war entering a third week and the price of oil reaching nearly $105 a barrel on Monday, President Trump again urged NATO countries and China to help the U.S. secure the vital Strait of Hormuz.
+With the Iran war entering a third week and the price of oil reaching nearly $105 a barrel on Monday, President Trump again urged NATO, China and other nations to help the U.S. secure the vital Strait of Hormuz.

-On Saturday, Trump had called on China, France, Japan, South Korea the U.K., and others to send warships to the key shipping route, which Iran has been blocking since the war and where about a fifth of the world's oil supplies typically pass through.
+On Saturday, Trump had called on China, France, Japan, South Korea, the United Kingdom and others to send warships to the key shipping route, which Iran has been blocking since the war and where about a fifth of the world's oil supplies typically pass through.

-None of the countries have publicly committed to Trump's request, and the president upped the ante in an interview with The Financial Times late Sunday, saying their failure to do so would "be very bad for the future of NATO."
+None of the countries have publicly committed to Trump's request — with some rejecting it outright — after the president upped the ante in an interview with the Financial Times late Sunday, saying their failure to do so would "be very bad for the future of NATO."

 Here are more updates on the situation in the Middle East.